jurca/subscription-feed-for-youtube/README.md

-subscription-feed-for-youtube
+Subscription Feed for YouTube
 =============================

 Google Chrome extension for monitoring YouTube channels for new videos.

-Available at: https://chrome.google.com/webstore/detail/subscription-feed-for-you/ohlmbgiebbpcfhfjmcbkebchecjkafho
+The extension in this directory is a complete redesign and rewrite and is still a work-in-progress.